Kei Mizutani: After Weather Woman

 Following in the rise of her Weather Woman popularity, Mizutani recorded a CD single in 1996 entitled He Loves Me (ヒー・ラヴズ・ミー).
 In 1998, she played the role of Shelinda, a villain on the Super Sentai show Seijuu Sentai Gingaman, which was adapted in North America as Power Rangers: Lost Galaxy.
-In July 2000, she was a guest at the San Diego Comic Con, where the English version of Weather Woman received its premier.
+In July 2000, she was a guest at San Diego Comic-Con, where the English version of Weather Woman received its premier.